 And here is a newsletter how-to video, with a downloadable action sheet if you are into this kind of thing!

-2. Increase the frequency of purchase (how often your fans buy from you).
+2. Increase the frequency of purchase (how often your fans buy from you) to gain music income.

 To do this, you’d better have more than just music to sell!